salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 Now that the set of spatiotemporal models has been constructed, we must evaluate these models.
 We can evaluate these models in at least 4 ways: estimate the sampling precision, compare the model to data used to construct it, validate the model against data not used to construct it, and quantify the precision of the model.

 Navigate to `Trajectories/Trajectories_Assessment` and run `trajectories_assessment.py`.
-This code will perform the following steps to assess the model:
+This code will perform the following steps to assess the model.

 # Sampling precision